Eurail Global Pass

 All railway companies have facilities for passengers needing assistance.
 Examples are special compartments for wheelchair users, lifts or mobile ramps to access the train, assistance boarding by trained staff or toilets suitable for disabled travelers.
 A passenger needing assistance is requested to contact the relevant train station or train operating company at least one day before their journey.

 Shipping times and shipping fees depend on where you live but here are some general guidelines.
-For more details please visit our shippng page.
+For more details please visit our shipping page.

 The shipping method will depend on your location.
 We ship worldwide from one of our four distribution centers.
 For more details please visit our shippng page.